 My name is Jean Fitch.

 Welcome to the on-line version of my Stamping Studio in the Rogue Valley.
-Still something of a newbie to stamping I’ve been stamping for about 3 years and a Stampin’ Up!
-Independent Demonstrator for almost 2 of those years now.
+I’ve been stamping for about 8 years and a Stampin’ Up!
+Independent Demonstrator for 7 of those years now.
 I live in the rural spaces of the Rogue Valley in Southern Oregon and share my living space with two furfaces (of the cat variety) named Sandy and Wicket.
 Those of you who subscribe to my demo or customer newsletter have heard the stories of their exploits.
 They have since decided that their fame could use a wider stage so they’ve encouraged me to start this blog so they can have their chance at fame and fortune.
 Along the way I’ll also be sharing my own and others creations, lots of links to amazing blogs, video’s, tutorials and anything else I can think of.
 I hope you will enjoy the journey with me.

 I’m also known as jlfstudio on SCS and various other stamping forums with this avatar.